solde/Par/ParTeo.md

 Need hardware support to guarantee atomic instruction to fetch and update memory

-- Test-and-set (t&s) instrucction: read value in location and set to 1
+- Test-and-set (t&s): read value in location and set to 1
 ```
 lock    t&s r2, flag    // Read "flag" from memory and set it to 1
         bnez r2, lock   // If it was 0, it following the execution, else repeat the loop